splunk/public-o11y-docs/gdi/get-data-in/application/php/instrument-php-application.rst

 #.
 Open the :new-page:`PHP OpenTelemetry guided setup <https://login.signalfx.com/#/gdi/scripted/php-dotnet-tracing/>`.
 Optionally, you can navigate to the guided setup on your own:

    #.
 In the navigation menu, select :menuselection:`Data Management`.
    #.
-Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
+Go to the :guilabel:`Available integrations` tab, or select :guilabel:`Add Integration` in the :guilabel:`Deployed integrations` tab.
    #.
 In the integration filter menu, select :guilabel:`By Product`.
    #.
 Select the :guilabel:`APM` product.
    #.
 Select the :guilabel:`PHP (OpenTelemetry)` tile to open the PHP OpenTelemetry guided setup.